-However, there is another way specific genetic characteristics of animals such as size, strength, fur color, etc. can be transferred from one generation to the next generation.
-This is called “ selective breeding” or “artificial breeding”.
-It is the same process as natural selection but involves the intervention of man and the results of the process can be observed in a much shorter timeframe as compared to natural selection.
+However, there is another way specific genetic characteristics of animals such as size, strength, fur color, etc., can be transferred from one generation to the next generation.
+This is called selective breeding or artificial breeding.
+It is the same process as natural selection but involves the intervention of man, and the results of the process can be observed in a much shorter timeframe as compared to natural selection.

 A Brief Lesson About the Origin of Dogs

-Dogs are meat eaters so they are in the subgroup or order of mammals called Carnivora.
-They are in the family of carnivorous mammals called Canidae since they are descendants from wolves.
+Dogs are meat-eaters, so they are in the subgroup or order of mammals called Carnivora.
+They are in the family of carnivorous mammals called Canidae since they are descendants of wolves.
 This family also includes foxes, jackals, and dingos.
-And finally dogs are in the Canis genus and are specifically classified in the subgroup of the Canis genus called Canis Lupus or C. Lupus; which designates the Grey Wolf as the main ancestor of dogs.
-Dogs are in the subspecies of Canis Lupus called Canis Lupus Familiaria.
+Dogs are in the Canis genus and are specifically classified in the subgroup of the Canis genus called Canis lupus or C. lupus, which designates the grey wolf as the main ancestor of dogs.
+Dogs are in the subspecies of Canis lupus called Canis lupus familiaria.

 History of Dog Breeding by Human Intervention

-About 14,000 years ago the evolutionary path of some wolves, Canis Lupus, was altered when some of them wandered into prehistoric camps in search of scraps.
-According to Dr. Joshua Akey, assistant professor of genome at University of Washington, it was this pivotal point in time when some wolves started down the path of domestication to become the dogs we see today.
-So for the next few thousand years dogs basically remained wolf-like in appearance but their behavior slowly changed from a wild predator type personality to a more friendly, domesticated one.
+About 14,000 years ago, the evolutionary path of some wolves, Canis Lupus, was altered when some of them wandered into prehistoric camps in search of scraps.
+According to Dr. Joshua Akey, assistant professor of genomics at the University of Washington, it was this pivotal point in time when some wolves started down the path of domestication to become the dogs we see today.
+So for the next few thousand years, dogs basically remained wolf-like in appearance but their behavior slowly changed from a wild predator-type personality to a more friendly, domesticated one.
 They became more approachable to humans as a result of this change in behavior.

 Even though selective breeding has been going on for thousands of years with dogs, most of the 400 breeds we see today were created by selective breeding in the last 200 to 300 years by farmers, hunters, and royal families.
 It was this observation made by Charles Darwin on the multitude of dog breeds that lead him to develop the Theory of Evolution.
 He knew at the time that all these breeds of dogs were due to different genetic information being transferred from one generation to the next depending on the parents of the dogs.
 But he could not explain how this was happening at the time.